1.1 ml Lip Filler Before and After: What Results To Observe

-While not common, lip filler allergic reactions are possible and stem from the different ingredients in the lip filler or the way the lip filler was injected.
+While not common, lip filler allergic reactions are possible and may relate to sensitivity to filler ingredients, additives, or the body’s inflammatory response to injection.
 Potential triggers include:

 Hyaluronic acid, or HA, is the most commonly used ingredient in lip fillers because it is naturally found in the human body.
-Some people do have sensitivities to HA that can lead to post-injection symptoms such as visible redness, swelling, or itchines at the injection site.
+True allergy to hyaluronic acid itself is extremely rare, although sensitivity to filler components or additives may occasionally occur that can lead to post-injection symptoms such as visible redness, swelling, or itchiness at the injection site.

 Lidocaine is often added to some fillers as a numbing agent.
 Lidocaine, added into the fillers, helps reduce discomfort during the procedure.
-Hives, swelling, and anaphylaxis are examples of allergic responses one may have to lidocaine.
+True allergic reactions to lidocaine are rare, but in sensitive individuals symptoms such as hives, swelling, or itching may occur.
+Severe reactions are extremely uncommon but require urgent medical attention.

 Allergies can develop from fillers coming from bovine (cow) or human collagen, with bovine sources being more prone compared to human.
 Individuals with a history of allergies to animal-derived collagen tend to have a higher risk.